 Of course you may!
 I pride myself on the consistency of my work.
 I understand all photographers post their best shots from each wedding on their websites so it’s hard to determine how well he or she will perform on the wedding day.
 That is why I encourage all potential clients to view full events from all photographers they meet to see how well the photographer performs throughout the day.

-This is a very important question because it will really determine how flexible a photographer is while shooting your wedding.
+This is a very important question, because it will really determine how flexible the photographer is while shooting your wedding.
 In the great state of Texas we all know how unpredictable the weather is so ideally, you want a photographer that can shoot both natural and with artificial light, in case it rains.
-Below, is my own example of natural light (right) verses off camera flash (left).
-Notice the off camera flash is a more dramatic look, while the natural light is more smooth and natural looking.

 A lot of photographers say they will give you the digital files, but that can be deceiving as some photographers only give a 8×10 resolution.
 So if you ever want to print an 11×14 print, you have to spend hundreds of dollars with the photographer for the rest of your life.
 That way prints and frames can ONLY be ordered by that photographer and no where else.